Sate/League-Of-Lobbies/README.md

 ## What is this?
-This is a matchmaking system with chat for league of legends players.
+This is a technical exercise in rapidly developing real-time javascript apps.
+At face value it is a matchmaking system with chat for league of legends players.
 Players choose a lane to play and are paired with other players of different lanes.

 This uses node.js, backbone.js, mongoose.js, and websockets.